-With over 80% of the U.S. population carrying a smartphone, it is no wonder why mobile applications have become an important extension to an organization’s emergency communications strategy and management plan.
+With over 80% of the U.S. population carrying a smartphone, it is no wonder why emergency notification apps have become an important extension to an organization’s emergency communications strategy and management plan.
 While it shouldn't be the ONLY means of connecting with your people, the pervasiveness of mobile devices expands your reach.

 At a minimum, your emergency notification system should have the following core properties: